 Keep Equipment Repaired

-The Fleet Maintenance Shop manages and maintains all city vehicles and equipment including police vehicles, sanitation trucks, heavy equipment, and small engines.
+The Fleet Maintenance Shop manages and maintains all city vehicles and equipment including police vehicles, heavy equipment, and small engines.
 They also oversee the fueling facilities and procurement.

 The stormwater utility is responsible for the management and maintenance of the stormwater system that protects our water sources from pollution and improves the overall water quality.
 Some of the services provided by the stormwater program include: